AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-b2bschema.md

 ## Schemas

 The following table contains B2B schemas required to create a Marketo source connector.
+For more information on schemas, see the [schema overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#understanding-schemas) or the tutorial on [creating and editing schemas]((https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html?lang=en#ui)) in the UI.

 | Schema name | Base class | Mixins | Profile in schema | Primary identifier | Namespace (Marketo) | Notes |
 | --- | --- | --- | --- | --- | --- | --- |